 Note that school board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit www.woccisd.net.
-Below is the text of West Orange-Cove's policy FFI(LOCAL) as of the date that this handbook was finalized for this school year.
+For legal context and the most current copy of the local policy, visit FFI (LOCAL).
+Below is the text of ECISD'S policy FFI(LOCAL) as of the date that this handbook was finalized for this school year.